Lucero Suárez

-Lucero Suárez (born December 3, 1963 in Mérida, Yucatán, México) is a Mexican producer and screenwriter.
+Lucero Suárez (born December 3, 1963) is a Mexican producer and screenwriter.

 Biography

-Lucero Suárez began her career as a production manager in various soap operas with the producer Carlos Téllez including the soap opera Cuna de lobos.
-As executive producer, began in 1996 with the telenovela "Para toda la vida", based on the Chilean soap opera La madrastra.
+Lucero Suárez was born on December 3, 1963 in Mérida, Yucatán.
+She began her career as a production manager in various soap operas with the producer Carlos Téllez including the soap opera Cuna de lobos.
+As executive producer, she began in 1996 with the telenovela "Para toda la vida", based on the Chilean soap opera La madrastra.
 In 1998, she made the soap opera Rencor apasionado based on a radionovela of Hilda Morales Allois.

 In 2001, she produced El noveno mandamiento also based on a radionovela of René Allouis.
 In 2001, she produced Amar otra vez written by Pablo Serra and Erika Johanson.
 In 2005, she produced the children's soap opera Pablo and Andrea, the last children soap opera in Televisa, with an original story of Lorena Salazar, Areli Caraza and Alejandro Cicchitti.

-In 2006-2007, she returned to produce a soap opera of Pablo Serra and Erika Johanson, this time including the co-producer of the Miami Fonovideo Las Dos Caras de Ana.
+In 2006–2007, she returned to produce a soap opera of Pablo Serra and Erika Johanson, this time including the co-producer of the Miami Fonovideo Las Dos Caras de Ana.
 In 2008, she produced again with Pablo Serra and Erika Johanson the soap opera Querida Enemiga.
 In 2010, she produced the soap opera Zacatillo, un lugar en tu corazón; after 10 years of waiting for it to be released, it finally succeeded and it was a tribute to the original writer of the story, Pedro Pablo Quintanilla González.

-In 2011-2012, she produced the soap opera Amorcito corazón.
+In 2011–2012, she produced the soap opera Amorcito corazón.
 In 2013, she produced the soap opera De que te quiero, te quiero, and in 2015, Suárez produced the soap opera La Vecina.

 In 2017, she produced the soap opera "Enamorándome de Ramón".
 In 2019, she produced the soap opera "Ringo la pelea de su vida" and in 2020, produced "Te doy la vida".
-All these soap operas have been a success for being in the first places in audience both in México and in the United States.
+All these soap operas have been a success for being in the first places in audience both in Mexico and in the United States.